How We Can Help You

 Reconstruction of a moment in time at Honey Bee Village, a Hohokam settlement occupied between A.D.850 and 1000, for Archaeology Southwest Magazine (Vol. 27, No. 1) (by Robert Ciaccio).

-Reconstruction of food preparation and storage by the Fremont people, for Archaeology Southwest Magazine (Vol. 29, No. 4) (by Robert Ciaccio).
+Scene of food preparation and storage by the Fremont people, for Archaeology Southwest Magazine (Vol. 29, No. 4) (by Robert Ciaccio).

-Reconstruction of village life in an Early Agricultural period settlement at the base of Tucson’s A-Mountain (by Robert Ciaccio).
+Scene of village life in an Early Agricultural period settlement at the base of Tucson’s A-Mountain (by Robert Ciaccio).

-Reconstruction of an Early Agricultural period couple building a pithouse at the base of Sentinel Peak (A-Mountain) in Tucson (by Robert Ciaccio).
+Depiction of an Early Agricultural period couple building a pithouse at the base of Sentinel Peak (A-Mountain) in Tucson (by Robert Ciaccio).

 Reconstructed domestic scene for a signage project at Casa Grande Ruins National Monument: Wayside #4, “Daily Life Within the Walls” (by Robert Ciaccio).